tabulapdf/tabula/README.md

   To close Tabula, just go back to the console window and press "Control-C" (as if to copy).

-  If you need Tabula to use a port other than 34555, set the `TABULA_PORT` environment variable.

 * ###Mac OS X
   Download `tabula-mac.zip` from [the download site][tabula_dl].
 Unzip and open the Tabula app inside.
 A browser should automatically open